HPCNow/hpcnow-labs/user-training/09-intel-trace-analyzer.md

 Free Documentation License".

-HPCNow!, hereby disclaims all copyright interest in this document `snow-labs' written by Jordi Blasco.
+HPCNow!, hereby disclaims all copyright interest in this document `hpcnow-labs' written by Jordi Blasco.
 -->
 # Hands-On 09: Intel Trace Analyzer

-In this hands-on, we are going to analise the traces collected in the previous hands-on session with Intel Trace Analyzer.
+In this hands-on, we are going to analyse the traces collected in the previous hands-on session with Intel Trace Analyzer.

 *Estimated time : 30 minutes*